act-rules/act-rules.github.io/_rules/button-accessible-name-97a4e1.md

 #### Passed Example 5

-Summary element has a default semantic role of button.
+The `summary` element has an implicit semantic role of `button`.
+In this example it is given an [accessible name][] through it's content.

 ```html
 <summary>Press Here</summary>